 As of April 2013, HUD, USDA, and USEPA have adopted a jointly accepted Preliminary Engineering Report (PER) format.
-This format needs to be used on all FED funded Preliminary Engineering Reports, aka Facilities Plans.
+This format needs to be used on all WID funded Preliminary Engineering Reports, aka Facilities Plans.
 The PER outline and guidance are available in PDF or in MSWord.
 Use of this format will keep projects eligible for funding from CWSRF and if applicable, USDA RD and ACCD.

 - PER Format (Bulletin 1780-2 official version, pdf)

 The PER format requires a life cycle cost analysis for each alternative.
 This calculation requires the use of a discount rate.
 A link to the discount rate is included in the PER directions.
 NOTE: EPA no longer uses a separate discount rate as of 2016.

 Additionally, Vermont Environmental Protection Rule Chapter 2, allows for the use of long term life cycle cost analysis, which encourages the borrower to examine the alternative selection through more than one loan term.